zooxo/SW15S/README.md

 Keys:
   g   Quit
-  0   Toggle the begin of the week (Sun or Mon)
+  0   Toggle the beginning of the week (Sun or Mon)
   5   Switch to "today's month"
   7 1 First/last month of the year
   4 6 Previous/next week (displayed inverse)